-Joseph Lin has been first violinist with the Juilliard String Quartet (J.S.Q.) since 2011.
-He has performed at such venues as Symphony Hall in Boston, Suntory Hall in Tokyo, the National Concert Hall in Taipei, the National Centre for the Performing Arts in Beijing, Wigmore Hall in London, the Concertgebouw in Amsterdam, and Town Hall in Auckland.
-Lin has appeared as soloist with the Boston Symphony, New Japan Philharmonic, Tokyo Philharmonic, Taiwan National Symphony, Auckland Philharmonia, and Ukraine National Philharmonic.
-He has made regular appearances at the Marlboro, Seattle Chamber, and Tucson Winter music festivals.
+Soloist, chamber musician, and teacher, Joseph Lin has performed at such venues as Symphony Hall in Boston, Suntory Hall in Tokyo, the National Concert Hall in Taipei, the National Centre for the Performing Arts in Beijing, Wigmore Hall in London, the Concertgebouw in Amsterdam, and Town Hall in Auckland.
+He has appeared as soloist with the Boston Symphony, the New Japan Philharmonic, the Tokyo Philharmonic, the Taiwan National Symphony, the Auckland Philharmonia, and the Ukraine National Philharmonic.
+His regular festival appearances include Marlboro, the Seattle Chamber Music Festival, and the Tucson Winter Festival.

 Lin was first violinist of the Juilliard String Quartet from 2011 to 2018 before stepping down to devote more time to his four young children.
 He continues on the faculty at Juilliard, where he teaches violin and chamber music.
 He has led several initiatives in chamber music, and he enjoys collaborations with Juilliard students and colleagues.
 His 2018-19 projects include a collaboration with Robert Levin presenting Beethoven and Schubert on period instruments; a Musicians From Marlboro tour on violin and viola; collaborations with Juilliard students during ChamberFest; and performances of Bartok’s Second Violin Concerto.